Eteesh/Eteesh/README.md

 🚀 About Me

 I am a **Java Full Stack Development Intern** with a strong foundation in **Core Java, OOP concepts, SQL, and backend development**.
 I enjoy building **scalable and maintainable applications** using **Spring, Spring Boot, JDBC, and Hibernate**.
+I have hands-on experience working on projects that apply Core Java, SQL, and backend technologies to build scalable and maintainable applications.
+By leveraging Spring, Spring Boot, JDBC, and Hibernate, I focus on delivering high-quality software solutions that meet modern standards for performance, reliability, and maintainability.

 🔭 **Currently Learning:** AWS (Cloud Fundamentals)
 💬 **Ask Me About:** Java, SQL, Web Technologies, Servlets, Spring, Spring Boot